 The atria of the heart beat normally when they receive a single electrical impulse from the sinoatrial (SA) node, a small bundle of specialized tissue that are located in the right atrium.
 When the electrical impulse from the SA node moves in a circular motion, the atria are stimulated to beat faster than is normal.
 This is known as atrial flutter.

 Anyone can develop atrial flutter, but some situations put you at greater risk.
 If you’ve had a past heart problem, such as heart disease, high blood pressure, or congestive heart failure, you’re more likely to develop atrial flutter.
 If you have diabetes, lung disease, or thyroid disease, you may also be at higher risk.
 In addition, alcoholism or recent surgery, especially on the heart, can lead to the development of atrial flutter.

-Your doctor will likely be able to diagnose atrial flutter based on the telltale signs of your abnormal heart rhythm.
-Sometimes, your doctor will need only to listen to your pulse.
-In most instances, your doctor will take an electrocardiogram to confirm your diagnosis.
+Your health care provider will likely be able to diagnose atrial flutter based on the telltale signs of your abnormal heart rhythm.
+Sometimes, your health care provider will need only to listen to your pulse.
+In most instances, your health care provider will take an electrocardiogram to confirm your diagnosis.
 This is a noninvasive procedure that involves attaching electrodes to different parts of your body to record your heart’s activity.

 Medications are available to help control your irregular heart rate.
-Your doctor may prescribe blood thinners or rate-control medications that slow down your heart rate.
+Your health care provider may prescribe blood thinners or rate-control medications that slow down your heart rate.
 This will depend on the severity of your condition and your risk for complications.

 A procedure called catheter ablation is another treatment option.
 Your doctor will feed a series of catheters (thin, flexible wires) into your body and use pulses of energy to destroy problem areas of the heart that might be causing the atrial flutter.
 This is a very safe procedure that can often be successful in stopping the arrhythmia.